Water and Sewer

 Q. What day is my yard waste collected?
 What is a bulk item and when is it picked up?

 A. Yard waste, which consists of brush, limbs, leaves, and grass, is collected Monday and Tuesday of every week.
 A complete schedule of subdivisions and streets is on our website.
-Bulk Items are picked up on Wednesdays.
-A work order is scheduled by calling Harrisburg Town Hall at 704-455-5614 on Tuesdays, prior to 4 p.m., for a Wednesday pick up.
+Bulk Items are picked up by Waste Pro on your normal trash service day.
 An item is considered to be a bulk item if it is not usual household garbage, i.e. old furniture and appliances or yard equipment.
-The Town does not pick up anything in boxes or bags, hazardous waste or large amounts of construction material.
+Waste Pro does not pick up anything in boxes or bags, hazardous waste or large amounts of construction material.
 Please see our website for more detail.

 Q. What is a "tax year"?